 But there’s one trend that notably stood out from the rest: ChatGPT

-Benefits & Risks of ChatGPT for PPC
+Benefits and risks of ChatGPT for PPC

 If you’ve spent any amount of time on LinkedIn recently, you’ve probably seen more than your fair share of ChatGPT related content.
 And with good reason.
 Its launch represents a true landmark moment in the development of AI - with the potential to revolutionise a vast array of business functions from content to coding.